 Is the book for all lawyers?

-Though I think younger lawyers and lawyers where service is very important to the client such as family law or wills and estates law, would benefit more, I think lawyers in all practice areas and stages of practice would benefit from reading the book.
-All lawyers should be interested in improving their service to clients.
+Though I think younger lawyers and lawyers where service is very important to the client such as family law or wills and estates law, would benefit more.
+I think lawyers in all practice areas and stages of practice would benefit from reading the book.
+All lawyers should have an interest in improving their service to clients.

 How has the book been received?